Building a Web App to Talk with AI Using OpenAI's Realtime API

 });

-The key point is the nitro.experimental.websocket setting.
-To mediate the Realtime API, WebSocket communication is needed on the server side as well, but Nitro, used by Nuxt as the server engine, currently treats WebSocket support as experimental.
+.
+To mediate access to the Realtime API, server-side WebSocket communication is required, but Nitro, used by Nuxt as a server engine, currently treats WebSocket as experimental.
 As shown above, you need to explicitly enable it if you want to use it.

 Application Structure

-The main components of the application are as follows.
+#The main components of the application are as follows.

 .